LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item2_Understand_auto_type_deduction.md

 # auto
 Template deduction is about deducting types for functions parameters involving templates. `auto` is a bit different because you do not use auto with templates.
-Interestingly the difference is almost null becuase auto works more or less the same way template deduction does.
+Interestingly the difference is almost null because auto works more or less the same way template deduction does.

-when you delcare `auto a = 33` they keyworkd `auto` is like `T` in a template.
+when you delcare `auto a = 33` the keyworkd `auto` is like `T` in a template.

 ```c++
 auto a = 3;